-A discussion paper on Proposed Zoning By-law Regulations for Residential Care Facilities (RCF)/Group Homes in the Urban Area has been released.
+A Discussion Paper on Proposed Zoning By-law Regulations for Residential Care Facilities (RCF)/Group Homes in the Urban Area has been released.

 The purpose of this discussion paper is to address options for the definition and Zoning By-law regulations (Capacity, location, radial separation distance and counselling within RCF’s) for these uses.
 These recommendations will be included in new residential zones in Zoning By-law No. 05-200 which are currently being developed.
-In addition, if any of the proposed amendment affect existing RCF regulations within Zoning By-law No. 05-200, a separate amendment will be undertaken.
+In addition, if any of the proposed amendments affect existing RCF regulations within Zoning By-law No. 05-200, a separate amendment will be undertaken.

 The residential zoning project has been initiated.
 A number of related projects are underway or have been completed that will help inform the residential zoning project going forward.